Catholic Schoolhouse Tour 3: Week 4

 Don’t forget about all those Memory work games and ideas!
 Check out this big list (and print for future use) for ideas on getting those memory lines to ‘stick.’

 Saint Francis Xavier is the new saint to learn about for the next three weeks.
-Read about in him on History Card #20 and in the new Saint Fun Pack below!
-Go ahead and get started working on your saint fun pack to keep reviewing Language Arts and Math while learning about the saint!
+Read about him on Catholic Schoolhouse History Card #20 and in the new Saint Fun Pack below!
+Go ahead and get started working on your Saint Fun Pack to keep reviewing Language Arts and Math while learning about the saint!

 - Add another triangle ‘flag’ to your 10 commandments banner this week with the Third Commandment printable:

-- In the Year 2 Week 4 post I recommended going for a pronoun hunt in a news paper or magazine.
+- In the Tour 2 Week 4 post I recommended going for a pronoun hunt in a newspaper or magazine.
 You could repeat that activity this year, or find just a few sentences and rewrite them to include pronouns instead of proper nouns.

-- If you can handle it, I’ve found an hour of the best of George Fredick Handel on Youtube here.
+- If you can handle it, I’ve found 2 hours of the best of George Fredick Handel on Youtube.

 - Check out this website called Classics for Kids!
-They have short (6min) ‘shows’ on famous composers.
+They have short (6min) ‘audio shows’ on famous composers.
 Click here to listen to this one about Handel.
 And, they have activity sheets for composers too!